pmchatterjee98/reminder-as-a-service/replit.md

 - **Organization**: Categories and priority levels (High/Medium/Low) with color-coded indicators
 - **Filtering**: Filter todos by category, priority, and completion status
 - **Export**: Export todo list to CSV or PDF format with timestamped filenames
-- **Visual Status**: Color-coded priority indicators and status icons for better task visibility
+- **Modern UI**: Dark-themed interface with custom RAAP branding and color palette

 ## User Preferences